Hamiltonian structure of rational isomonodromic deformation systems: An illustrative example: Hamiltonian theory of

 \section{An illustrative example: Hamiltonian theory of $P_{II}$}

-Before proceding to the general case, we recall the example of the second Painlev\'e transcendent $P_{II}$ as the simplest illustration of an isomonodromic deformation system with $r=2$ and polynomial Lax matrix of degree $2$.
+Before proceeding to the general case, we recall the example of the second Painlev\'e transcendent $P_{II}$ as the simplest illustration of an isomonodromic deformation system with $r=2$ and a polynomial Lax matrix of degree $2$.

 The $P_{II}$ equation is: \be u'' = 2 u^3 + t u + \alpha, \ee with arbitrary constant $\alpha$.
 To interpret (\ref{P_II}) as an isomonodromic deformation equation \cite{JM, HR}, we introduce a pair of $2\times 2$ matrices $(L(z)$, $U(z))$, which are second and first degree polynomials in $z$, parametrized as \bea L(z) &\&:= z^2